mrbrahman/photo-loka/README.md

 - **Special instructions for HEIC support (TBD for Linux)**

   For heic support, need to do some extra stuff at the moment.
+See https://github.com/lovell/sharp/issues/4164 for more details

   ```bash
   # https://sharp.pixelplumbing.com/api-output#heif